Illinois FY2026 Enacted State Budget Overview

 Per Grok.

 The cost of Illinois government is consistent.
-It always exceeds revenues, demands more tax dollars to meet the goals of growing government suported by both poltical parties.
+It always exceeds revenues, demands more tax dollars to meet the goals of growing government supported by both poltical parties.
 The current budget is facing deficits and requires more tax dollars to achieve a balanced budget over the next nine months.

 What are the budget planners not telling us?
 IL spends a Billion plus dollars on health care for the estimated 500k+ illegals residing in the state.
 Where is the funding reported?